Workers’ Compensation Insurance

 • Are sole proprietorships with no employees

-• Are located in Texas or South Dakota (where workers' compensation is voluntary for most employers)
+• Are located in states where workers' compensation is voluntary for most employers, such as Texas and South Dakota

-• Only employ members of the business owner’s immediate family, depending on the state
+• Only employ the business owner’s family members, depending on the state

 • Haven’t reached the minimum number of employees before workers’ comp coverage is mandatory